Orbital Fracture

 The relationship, if any, between the purity of orbital fractures and their secondary ocular problems has not been elucidated to date.

 - Intraocular injuries occur in a wide pattern when orbital bones are fractured.
-While numerous studies have reminded the community of the importance of the ophthalmic examination in patients who sustain orbital fractures, to date, there have been only a handful of studies which focus on the incidence of intraocular injuries in patients with fracturesOcular Injury
+While several studies have reminded the community of the importance of the ophthalmic examination in patients who sustain orbital fractures, to date, there have been only a handful of studies which focus on the incidence of intraocular injuries in patients with fracturesOcular Injury

 -